Norfolk damselfly

+The Norfolk damselfly, Norfolk coenagrion or dark bluet (Coenagrion armatum) is a species of blue damselfly of the family Coenagrionidae native to Eurasia.

+Name

-Norfolk damselfly or dark bluet (Coenagrion armatum) is a species of blue damselfly of the family Coenagrionidae.
-This species acquired its common name from its discovery in 1903 and presence in a very restricted area of the Norfolk Broads.
-Records came from Sutton, Stalham, and Hickling Broads.
+This species acquired its common name from its discovery in 1903 and its presence in a very restricted area of the Norfolk Broads, England.

 Identification

 At first glance, this damselfly may resemble a blue-tailed damselfly or a red-eyed damselfly more than a typical Coenagrion species.
 Both sexes have a distinctive black abdomen with coloured segments at both the base and the tip.
 Males have very large appendages that distinguish them from similar species.